fgheysels/azure-arc-course/k8s/README.md

 az connectedk8s connect --resource-group $rg --name $clu
 ```

+⚠️ Although confusing, you can use the same name for the AKS cluster and the Azure Arc representation of it.

 ## Cluster Connect

 With kubectl connected to your cluster, run the following commands: